spareproject/crazy_talk/README.md

 +G 8300 partition dd if=/dev/random (literally takes hours 64G usb stick would not be a good idea) persistent partitions even a overlay mount to persist packages / setup is terrabad on usb/sdcard ro or gtfo was always my way of thinking

+will install nvidia to steam if someone buys a nvidia gpu else nope cant test blind

 ###############################################################################################################################################################################################################